Written by: Lyle Deixler

 “Yeah, you dizzy wizzy pussy!”
-Ronnie chimed in.
+Skinny Ronnie chimed in.

 “We all did it and now it’s your turn,” Kenny called down to him.
 “Get up here now.”

 “Dizzy wizzy pussy!”
-Ronnie yelled again while standing over at the next huge pile.
+Skinny Ronnie yelled again while standing over at the next huge pile.

-“Fuck off,” Martin said to him.
+Martin turned back toward him and said, “Fuck off.”
 He then proceeded to slowly make his way up the mountain, his foot slipping occasionally on a loose piece of wood or debris.